appsquickly/typhoon/README.md

 This looks like a bug | Please raise a <a href="https://github.com/typhoon-framework/Typhoon/issues">GitHub issue</a>
 I'll take all the help I can get | While Typhoon is free, open-source and volunteer based, if you're interested in professional consultation/support we do maintain a list of experts and companies that can provide services.
 Get in touch with us, and we'll do our best to connect you.

 **Typhoon is a free and community driven project.
-If you've enjoyed using it, we humbly ask that you let us know by starring us here on Github, sending a tweet mentioning us or emailing info@typhoonframework.org!
+If you've enjoyed using it, we humbly ask you to let us know by starring us here on Github, sending a tweet mentioning us or emailing info@typhoonframework.org!
 And if you haven't enjoyed it, please let us know what you would like improved.**

 # LICENSE